Secure Channel Specifics

 Examples

-Some of the following examples are long lines of code; for those, you might have to scroll horizontally.
+Some of the following examples are long lines of code.
+Scroll horizontally, as needed.

 Open a channel with the security domain and print information